-In this seminar we try to answer apparently simple but intriguing questions from daily life.
+The second half of the course focuses on research projects.
+We try to answer apparently simple but intriguing questions from daily life.
 For example:

 - Can beauty affect employment chances and income level?